asaril/hue-artnet/Readme.md

 ## Restrictions / Caveats

 - Supports one Entertainment group on one bridge
-- Support one Art-Net Universe
+- Supports one Art-Net Universe